rdebusscher/microstream-helidon-patterns/integrated/dataSE/README.md

 ## Creating the project

-You can start from the Helidon Starter webpage https://helidon.io/starter/2.5.2 or from the Helidon CLI with `helidon init` to create a basic project structure using Helidon SE.
+You can start from the Helidon Starter webpage https://helidon.io/starter and select the version (2.5.x or 3.0.x) or from the Helidon CLI with `helidon init` to create a basic project structure using Helidon SE.

 > **_NOTE:_** Helidon SE is mainly created with reactive programming in mind.
 Since you are using a single shared data structure (your data in memory) this must be protected properly for concurrent (modification) access.
 Also, the Lazy loading option of MicroStream is a blocking operation.